yiliu1998/Rate-DR-WATE/README.md

-# Rate-DR-WATE
+# RDRwate
 Rate doubly robust (RDR) estimation for weighted average treatment effects (WATEs).
-The R package implements three RDR estimators for a general class of causal estimands, the WATEs.
+We developed an R package (`RDRwate`) implementing three RDR estimators for WATE, a general class of causal estimands.
+We allow users implement the estimation and inference for a number of popular WATEs in the class, including ATE, ATT, ATC, ATO (overlap weights), ATM (matching weights), ATEN (entropy weights), and ATB (beta family weights).

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat[at]gmail[dot]com, if you have any questions).